torbalansky/django-crm/README.md

 # Django CRM

 This project has been created for educational purposes and serves as a hands-on experience for learning Django, a popular Python web framework.
-It's designed to help you understand the fundamentals of web development, user authentication, and database management with Django.

 ## About the Project